 Narcissism & Marriage

-- Did you grow up believing that as long as you get what you want, the end always justified the means?
+- Did you grow up believing as long as you get what you want, the end always justifies the means?

-- Did you have more expected of you as a child or young adult than you felt realistically able to achieve?
+- Did you have more expected of you than you felt realistically able to achieve?

-- Was lying the only way you felt you felt able to keep people off your back?
+- Was lying the only way you felt able to keep people off your back?

 - Do you hide things from your marriage partner?
 Such as pornography, romance novels, affairs, crushes, hidden lines of credit (credit cards) or plans for the future which don’t include them?

-- You control the money in your household and watch all of your partner’s spending.
-Leaving your partner limited funds, while you hoard money or hide money transactions and/or lines of credit (credit cards) to buy yourself luxuries, treats or indulgences (or make investments in your name), thinking you deserve more than an equal share – or perhaps unfairly blaming your partner for your current financial situation and everything wrong in your life?
+- You control the money in your household and watch all of your partner’s spending?
+Leaving your partner limited funds, while you hoard money or hide money transactions and/or lines of credit (credit cards) to buy yourself luxuries, treats or indulgences (or make investments in your name), thinking you deserve more than an equal share – or perhaps unfairly blaming your partner for your current financial situation?

 Back when Kim and I were fighting, I knew I wasn’t doing the right thing by my family, but in reality I was even unhappier than they were.
 It is hard to let your family be happy when you are unhappy yourself.
-Before I tell you anything more about how we saved our marriage, there is something I first need to share.
+Before I tell you how we saved our marriage, there is something I need to share first.